Spin Master ramps its game business as toys go digital

-Toy maker Spin Master grew to a value of $2 billion with TV shows like Paw Patrol and toys like Air Hogs drones.
-But as shelter-in-place orders persist during the pandemic, the Toronto company is expanding into digital businesses, including games.
-Fredrik Loving joined recently as executive vice president of digital studios at Spin Master.
+Toy maker Spin Master grew to a $2 billion valuation with TV shows like Paw Patrol and toys like Air Hogs drones.
+But as shelter-in-place orders linger during the pandemic, the Toronto company is expanding into digital businesses, including games.
+Fredrik Loving recently joined as executive vice president of digital studios.
+A game development veteran who worked on franchises like Battlefield, Loving is running the company’s digital studio in Los Angeles.
 He reports to co-CEO Ronnen Harary, who cofounded the company in 1994.
-Loving, a game development veteran who worked on franchises like Battlefield, is running the company’s digital studio in Los Angeles.

-Putting a guy who used to make first-person shooters in charge of a kid’s toy company is a big change.
+Putting a guy who used to make first-person shooters in charge of a kid’s toy company’s digital effort is a big change.
 Loving’s task will be to evolve Spin Master’s digital strategy and create games and digital entertainment that merge physical toys with connected play experiences, much like Activision Blizzard’s efforts to create toy-game hybrid entertainment offerings like Skylanders.
-But such projects haven’t always ended happily, as Activision shut down its Skylanders development after it overestimated the hype around its $3 billion dollar franchise.
+Such projects haven’t always ended happily, and Activision shut down Skylanders development after overestimating the hype around its $3 billion dollar franchise.
+But Loving is optimistic.

 “Bridging the physical and the digital is something that excites me a lot,” Loving said in an interview with GamesBeat.
 “I’m just so excited to be at a company that really understands the new play patterns and has studied the power of an ecosystem that bridges both physical and digital, as well as interactive and linear media.
 That’s why I feel like a kid again.”

-Spin Master already creates world-class digital games and digital components that merge physical toys into connected play experiences.
+Spin Master already creates digital games and digital components that merge physical toys into connected play experiences.
 Its Air Hogs drones are a case in point, as they aim to provide fun for kids through a combination of drones and apps.
 Loving will also look to expand Spin Master’s position in the children’s mobile app space as he oversees the company’s Toca Boca Studio in Stockholm and Sago Mini Studio in Toronto, which together have seen over 350 million downloads and 25 million monthly active users.

 “I have the curiosity of a kid, and I just fell in love with what they do,” Loving said.
 “They think in a different way than where the industry is going.
 I think the behaviors have been there, pre-COVID-19, in terms of how we can be where the kids are.
 And if they are playing on their phones or playing on a console in the living room, we need to be there.”